 Over its five-year core award, DIL’s approach leveraged the innovative capacity of world-class universities by competitively funding innovative research projects that couple technological advances with novel economic and behavioral interventions.
 To date, DIL has supported more than 100 research projects in more than 35 countries.
 These solutions are designed with scale in mind and rigorously evaluated in the real world.
 By designing and iterating around evidence on incentives, willingness to pay, and economic barriers, new products and interventions will achieve better impact and sustainability.
 Ultimately, proven solutions are transitioned to partners outside of the university—governments, non-profit organizations, for-profit organizations, and/or social enterprises—for scale-up and dissemination.

 To formalize this approach, DIL has established a new field called Development Engineering (DevEng), which helps to train the next generation of development innovators to more effectively create, evaluate, and scale solutions for the complex challenges associated with poverty.
-DIL has begun institutionalizing this new field by launching new curriculum, a PhD designated emphasis, a forthcoming textbook, and the new journal Development Engineering: The Journal of Engineering in Economic Development.
+DIL has begun institutionalizing this new field by launching new curriculum, a PhD designated emphasis, a new open source textbook, “Introduction to Development Engineering,” and the new journal Development Engineering: The Journal of Engineering in Economic Development.
 By supporting events and this new field, CEGA and its partners have established a new academic infrastructure that measures and optimizes the impact of technological change in the developing world.

 Design & Dev by Wonderland Collective